bw-math/bw-math/source/assignments/classwork/probability/03_RANDOM_VARIABLES.rst

 Examples
 ========

 1. In a lottery every week, :math:`2,000,000` tickets are sold for $1 apiece.
-If 4000 of these tickets pay off $30 each, 500 pay off $800 each, one ticket pays off :math:`\text{$}1,200,000`, and no ticket pays off more than one prize, what is the expected value of the winning amount for a player with a single ticket?
+If 4000 of these tickets pay off $30 each, 500 pay off $800 each, one ticket pays off :math:`\$ 1,200,000`, and no ticket pays off more than one prize, what is the expected value of the winning amount for a player with a single ticket?

 2. In the Maryland Lottery, players pick six different integers between 1 and 49, the order of selection being irrelevant.
 The lottery commission then selects six of these numbers at random as the winning numbers.
 A player wins the grand prize of $1,200,000 if all six numbers that he or she has selected match the winning numbers.
 The second and third prizes of $800 and $35, respectively, are awarded if exactly five and four of the selected numbers match the winning numbers.
 Lottery tickets cost $5.
 What is the expected value of the amount a player wins in one game?